vorburger/LearningMachineLearning/docs/prez/sli.dev/slides.md

 # 🫢

 <!--
-How does this work?
-What does this mean for the future?
+How the heck does this work?!
+And what does all this mean for the future?
+BTW, you can try this out for yourself on gemini.google.com ...

 Prompt: _Can you make this sound cooler?_